Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 `RESOURCE_SERVER` - stores the localhost web URL.

-`ILLEGAL_CHAR` - stores an array of illegal chars as a string. now We can see which chars the application filters, and it's being used only in `SanitizeFilename()` function, on purpose of preventing common Directory Traversal attacks.
+`ILLEGAL_CHAR` - stores an array of illegal chars as a string. now we can see which chars the application filters, and it's being used only in `SanitizeFilename()` function, on purpose of preventing common Directory Traversal attacks.

 `CALCULATION_SERVER` - stores an **internal** URL for a calculation service at "10.0.0.185:8080/calc".